Table of Contents

 If a deposit slip is deleted, all of the payments that were included in it will then become available to be selected when creating a new deposit slip.

 6. Download the deposit slip.
 Clicking the button under the Download column will download a PDF of the deposit slip.
-This slip will provide the exact values that need to be entered in order to deposit the slip at the bank, including the account number, memo, the cash and check totals, as well as a grand total.
+This slip will provide the exact values that need to be entered to deposit the slip at the bank, including the account number, memo, the cash and check totals, as well as a grand total.

 Considerations when using Deposit Slips